Well-woman examination

 A well-woman examination is an exam offered to women to review elements of their reproductive health.
-The exam includes a breast examination, a pelvic examination and a Pap smear but may also include other procedures.
+The exam includes a breast examination, a pelvic examination and a Pap smear but may include other procedures.
 Hospitals employ strict policies relating to the provision of consent by the patient, the availability of chaperones at the examination, and the absence of other parties.

 Importance

 Although women often undergo well-woman examinations on an annual basis, the interval for this visit and exam will vary depending on the needs of the patient.
-The purpose of this exam in asymptomatic women is to screen for potential abnormalities, such as sexually transmitted diseases, and malignancy.
+The purpose of this exam in asymptomatic women is to screen for potential abnormalities, such as sexually transmitted infections, and malignancy.

 Breast examination

 Visual inspection

 The breast examination begins with a visual inspection.
 With the patient in a supine or seated position, the medical professional will look at both breasts to check the color, symmetry, dimensions according to age, lean body mass, the physiological (pregnancy and lactation) and race, looking for abnormalities, such as bulges and shrinkage.
 One of these abnormalities is changed in the areola or nipple.
 If it is flattened or retracted (umbilicated), it is necessary to consider the possibility of a cancerous lesion which has caused the malformation.